anderson-pa/build123d/docs/tutorial_lego.rst

 file by referencing ``lego.part``.

 .. note::
-    Viewers that don't directly support build123d my require a raw OpenCascade object.
+    Viewers that don't directly support build123d may require a raw OpenCascade object.
 In this case, append ``.wrapped`` to the object (e.g.) ``show_object(lego.part.wrapped)``.